AnirudhJM24/license_plate_yolov3/README.md

 # license_plate_yolov3
 This repository demonstrates the usage of yolov3 to detect and extract license plate from an image

+Group the config , data and weights file in yolov3 folder.

 Weights can be downloaded here : https://drive.google.com/drive/folders/10qCXB1IxhOndyED-tfOWQtQ6-o9x05oY?usp=sharing

 Detects license plate and vehicle.